 3D Printing = Cost-Effective Manufacturing

-3D prototypes are essential for product production and testing.
+3D prototypes are essential for product production and testing, and cost-effective manufacturing is critical for business success.
 3D printing is used across many different industries for all sorts of projects including sports, aerospace engineering, architecture, industrial machinery, prosthetics, consumer goods, and many more.
 These 3D prints can serve many different purposes within their respective industries, and these industries typically need a high volume of manufactured parts in short periods of time made of quality and cost-effective materials.
 These demands can be met more efficiently through 3D printing rather than traditional manufacturing.

-Traditional manufacturing is ineffective for many reasons.
+Traditional manufacturing is simply not a cost-effective manufacturing method for many reasons.
 Just the material costs for tooling changes alone can add up to more than $100,000.
 Traditional manufacturing has elements to it like mold casting, tooling amortization, tooling changes, and minimum order quantities that are typically used to hide tooling fees.
 The National Institute of Standards and Technology reported that over $537 billion was tied up in inventory in 2011 and this statistic has only increased since then.
 Additionally, traditional manufacturing timelines can range anywhere from 3-6 months based on the specific item being produced, type of mold being used, and the number of units needed to fill the order.

 3D printing eliminates many of the downsides of traditional manufacturing.
 One of 3D printing’s biggest benefits is that it allows manufacturers to produce one or multiple prints without charging for each individual part.
 This cuts out the cost of the tooling step and does away with those minimum order quantities that so often end up stretching the budget.